Permanent Establishment Risk

 An engineering firm based in Australia sends a team of five engineers to Canada for what was initially planned as a three-month project to implement specialized equipment at a client site.
 Due to scope changes and technical complications, the project extends to nine months.
 This extended presence triggers PE status in Canada because:

-- The team is performing core business activities (engineering services) rather than auxiliary functions
+• The team is performing core business activities, such as engineering services, rather than auxiliary functions

-- They are working from a fixed place of business (the client site) for an extended period
+• They are working from a fixed place of business, such as the client site, for an extended period

 The firm must now register for Canadian corporate taxes, allocate a portion of its global profits to Canadian operations, and comply with various Canadian reporting requirements.
 Additionally, they face challenges with the appropriate taxation of their employees who have now exceeded thresholds for Canadian personal income tax liability.